 As a result, starting June 1, 2018:

-Insurers, physicians and other providers must use ProviderSource to submit and process credentialing applications.
+Insurers, physicians and providers must use ProviderSource to submit and process credentialing applications.

 Two major problems exist with insurers' credentialing systems, both stemming from a lack of standardization.
 First, each insurer has a unique process that requires some, but not all, of the same information from physicians.
 A physician contracting with 15 insurers in our state must complete each company's respective credentialing process—a time-consuming endeavor.
 Second, it may take months for an insurance carrier to approve an application, preventing physicians from providing care to their patients in those networks—and from earning an income—for a good portion of a year.